AlbrechtL/welle.io/README.md

 will do here.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Note that the CMakeLists.txt file assumes Qt5, the sdr-j-pro works fine with both Qt4 and Qt5 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Note that the CMakeLists.txt file assumes Qt5, the sdr-j-dab.pro  file (i.e. the qmake/make route) works fine with both Qt4 and Qt5 but
+the names and locations of the libraries.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Note on NOT handling